 The NYC Office of Emergency Management and Gans studio developed a Participatory Urban Planning (PUP) model and toolkit to help coordinate disaster planning efforts across government agencies, the private sector, academia, not-for-profit organizations, community groups and residents.
 This slide is an excerpt of the PUP Phase 1 timeline, which calls out the necessary actions and key points of involvement for all stakeholders.

-The Regional Catastrophic Planning Team, with Gans studio, synthesized the analysis, discussion and ideas that were produced at at each of the five PUP workshops in a single report.
+The Regional Catastrophic Planning Team and Gans studio synthesized the analysis, discussion and ideas that were produced at at each of the 5 PUP workshops in a single report.
 The report identifies the overlapping challenges and opportunities that make regional, interdisciplinary, cross-sector coordination so important.
-The full report, which includes an appendix of the maps produced for each site, can be accessed here or requested from the RCPT or the NYC Office of Emergency Management.
+The full report, which includes an appendix of the maps produced for each site can be requested from the RCPT.

 The following maps are a small sample of the analysis materials that were provided at each workshop, which are also included in the report.
 This map overlays Southern Bergen County's 100-year flood zone and the elderly population -- planning for vulnerable populations was a central conversation at all of the workshops.